 It will reduce breaches and breach attempts by reducing the attack surface with fewer attack vectors.
 It will also increase the speed and accuracy of responses, and crucially, it will provide measurable improvements in the organization’s security.

-ENHALO’s Cyber Threat Neutralization Service proactively prevents threats from entering and causing damage.
-It does this by searching for indicators of compromises and neutralizing them while identifying areas of weakness and misconfigured sites that could result in future attacks.
+ENHALO’s service proactively prevents threats from entering and causing damage by searching for indicators of compromises and neutralizing them while identifying areas of weakness and misconfigured sites that could result in future attacks.

 With so many IT and security teams already being stretched, it can be challenging to be truly proactive.
 Threat hunting services bring into place the unique combination of tools and expertise to proactively discover threats and malicious activity that bypasses existing security tools and defenses – arguably one of the most effective methods in cybersecurity.